 Understanding CAM Charges in Commercial Lease Management

-CAM charges (sometimes referred to as additional rent) are a common term seen on many commercial leases and in various transactions.
+CAM charges (sometimes referred to as additional rent) are a common term seen on many commercial leases and transactions.
 CAM is one of three charges associated with operating expenses.
 The other two charges referred to in operating expenses are insurance and taxes.
 We will discuss these more later.
-CAM charges are the expenses the property owner charges back to the tenant for maintaining a common area to all tenants.
-There are many factors related to CAM.
-Understanding how this relates to any contract or lease agreement is critical before entering a commercial property lease agreement.

 Components of CAM Charges

-1. Maintenance and Repairs: This includes costs for routine maintenance, landscaping, parking services, and any necessary repairs to common areas.
+1. Maintenance and Repairs: This includes costs for routine maintenance, landscaping, parking lot services, and any necessary repairs to common areas.

 4. Insurance Costs: This includes property insurance covering common areas and liability insurance to protect against potential claims.